Brittany Murphy

-On December 20, 2009, Murphy died at age 32 under disputed circumstances.
+On December 20, 2009, Murphy died aged 32, under disputed circumstances.
 The coroner's verdict stated that the cause of death was pneumonia, exacerbated by anemia and addiction to several prescription medications.
-Five months after her death, her husband, Simon Monjack, died of the same causes as her.
+Five months after her death, her husband, Simon Monjack, died of the same causes.
 The Los Angeles County Department of Health Services had considered toxic mold emanating from their home as a possible cause of death; however, Los Angeles Deputy Coroner Ed Winter stated that there were "no indicators" that mold was a factor.
-In January 2012, the actress's father, Angelo Bertolotti, filed a petition in the Superior Court of California suggesting that the Los Angeles County Coroner's Office release hair samples from his daughter for independent testing, claiming she was poisoned.
+In January 2012, the actress's father, Angelo Bertolotti, filed a petition in the Superior Court of California asking that the Los Angeles County Coroner's Office release hair samples from his daughter for independent testing, claiming she was poisoned; the suit was dismissed.
 In November 2013, he claimed that a toxicology report showed that deliberate poisoning by heavy metals, including antimony and barium, was a possible cause of death.

 Following her death, a series of biographical documentaries were made about her life.
-The Brittany Murphy Story —starring Amanda Fuller as Murphy, Sherilyn Fenn as her mother Sharon, and Eric Petersen as Monjack—aired on Lifetime on September 6, 2014.
+The Brittany Murphy Story—starring Amanda Fuller as Murphy, Sherilyn Fenn as her mother Sharon, and Eric Petersen as Monjack—aired on Lifetime on September 6, 2014.
 It received negative reviews from the media, who criticized Fuller's poor performance.
-In 2020, another documentary called Brittany Murphy: An ID Mystery aired on Investigation Discovery, where the documentary filmmakers go into more detail about her death.
+In 2020, another documentary called Brittany Murphy: An ID Mystery aired on Investigation Discovery, in which the documentary filmmakers go into more detail about her death.
 A year later, the streaming service HBO Max released the two-part miniseries What Happened, Brittany Murphy?
 (2021), which featured several people close to the actress, including Kathy Najimy, Taryn Manning, Lisa Rieffel, and director Amy Heckerling.
-In 2023, another streaming service called Tubi released a new documentary called Gone Before Her Time: Brittany Murphy, which also explored her personal life and death.
+In 2023, the streaming service Tubi released a documentary called Gone Before Her Time: Brittany Murphy, which also explored her personal life and death.